 Class Start Date

-The Hybrid Post-Master’s Certificate Adult-Gerontology Acute Care Nurse Practitioner classes begin Summer Term (dependent on individual student plan of study).
+The Online (With Scheduled Immersion) Post-Master’s Certificate Adult-Gerontology Acute Care Nurse Practitioner classes begin Summer Term (dependent on individual student plan of study).

 For those students who already hold a national nurse practitioner certification and seek a second nurse practitioner area of focus, their transcripts will be evaluated for clinical practicum hours and courses.
 Our AG-ACNP nurse practitioner programs require the attainment of 650 clinical practicum hours.
 It is possible that a certified nurse practitioner will be given transfer credit for 150 hours of our 650 clinical practicum hour requirement because national AG-ACNP and FNP certification exams require a minimum of 500 clinical practicum hours.